Employment and discrimination

 Craig has been appointed to the panel of barristers of the Employment Lawyers Appeals Advice Scheme (‘ELAAS’).
 ELAAS is a service offering pro bono employment law advice to appellants and respondents where there is a preliminary hearing in the Employment Appeal Tribunal with no previous legal representation on record.

 He is a member of the Employment Lawyers Association, the Employment Law Bar Association, and is direct access qualified.
+He is 3PB's employment and discrimination law group's acting head.

 A brief overview of his trial experience in the recent past is set out below: